What is the best way to practice a skill?

 Always be ready to learn from accidents.
 If you only focus on intentions, you’ll be prone to reviewing the work, finding it wanting, and missing lots of things you can learn from it.
 This also means as much as is practical, don’t erase your “mistakes”.
 This is actually a good pro tip even when it’s time to DO.
 But especially when practicing keep them on the page so you can compare the so called mistakes with other lines.
 Lighten them up but you want to be able to see what you’re revising.

 The main thing is to try to do the work when you’re alert and able to attend to it best you can.
 It could be before going to bed, but if you can’t keep your eyes open then it’s probably not going to help.
 Don’t trust memory: Use a practice notebook.
 Schedule out your practice, MAKE time for it rather than just intending to do something and waiting for the opportunity.
 Here’s an example of a practice regime schedule.
 Commit to a 45 min block of time.

-—15 min of uninterrupted exercise: Patterns, copy an image, do short fast gesture studies, or…?
+–15 min of uninterrupted exercise: Patterns, copy an image, do short fast gesture studies, or…?
 There are numerous options.
 The what is up to you to decide.
 What about your work needs attention just now?
 Need to work on Perspective?
 Hit that with a sheet of free-handed forms like these.

 —5 min to consider the results: analyze the lines and forms, check those against your goals and try to work out if you’re having any specific issues.
 Write down notes for yourself about what those might be, and what you might be able to try to address them?
 Line quality, grip, an unknown bit of anatomy leaving you unsure as to what to do in a given situation.